What it reveals when senators repeatedly mispronounce the names of Kamala Harris and Sundar Pichai | NewsChannel 3-12

 One way is by adopting an Anglicized pronunciation.

-For example, many South Asians pronounce Kamala, a common Indian name, as “come-luh” or “come-uh-luh.”
+For example, many South Asians pronounce Kamala, a common Indian name, as “come-lah” or “come-uh-lah.”

 Others, like Mindy Kaling, shorten their given names.